siyovush-hamidov/Smart-Contract-Audits/README.md

 # 🛡️ Smart Contract Audits

-This repository tracks my journey as a smart contract security researcher.
+This repository tracks my journey as a blockchain security researcher.

 For every audit, I publish a **learning-focused article** on GitBook that reflects my research, process, and insights